 How to Redeem Rapid Rewards Points

-While there are several ways to redeem Rapid Rewards points, you’re almost always going to get the most value by redeeming your points for flights with Southwest.
+Redeeming Rapid Rewards points is straightforward and flexible, while there are several ways to redeem Rapid Rewards points, you’re almost always going to get the most value by redeeming your points for flights with Southwest.
 Other redemption options such as gift cards and merchandise tend to offer far less value.

 Booking Southwest Flights